precice/micro-manager/docs/configuration.md

 `refining_constant` | Refining constant $$ C_r $$, set as $$ 0 =< C_r < 1 $$.
 `every_implicit_iteration` | If True, adaptivity is calculated in every implicit iteration. <br> If False, adaptivity is calculated once at the start of the time window and then reused in every implicit time iteration.
 `similarity_measure`| Similarity measure to be used for adaptivity.
 Can be either `L1`, `L2`, `L1rel` or `L2rel`.
 By default, `L1` is used.
 The `rel` variants calculate the respective relative norms.
 This parameter is *optional*.
+`output_cpu_time` | Write CPU time of the adaptivity computation to preCICE, to be exported.
+This parameter is *optional*.

 The primary tuning parameters for adaptivity are the history parameter $$ \Lambda $$, the coarsening constant $$ C_c $$, and the refining constant $$ C_r $$.
 Their effects can be interpreted as: